Go to content

-13 photos to inspire your visit to Western Norway
+13 reasons to visit Western Norway

 1. The Geirangerfjord

-The first is one of the Norway’s most famous attractions and on lots of people’s bucket list.
+The first is one of the Norway’s most famous attractions and on lots of people’s Norway bucket list.
 The Geirangerfjord is a 15-kilometre-long arm of the Storfjord, and one of the two fjords that makes up the West Norwegian Fjords on UNESCO’s World Heritage list.
 A boat trip through the fjord from Hellesylt to Geiranger, or opposite, will allow you to see some of the most widely photographed waterfalls in the country – The Bridal Veil; The Seven Sisters; and The Suitor.

 2. Geiranger village

 There are more things to do in Geiranger than just the fjord cruise.
-Book a night at Hotel Utsikten and explore the charming village, go hiking, and check out all of the spectacular view points!
+Book a night at Hotel Utsikten and explore the charming village, go hiking, and check out all of the spectacular viewpoints!

 3. The Flåm Railway